April 22, 2021

 Ben: Yeah.
 You can't use–and this is actually interesting because I know a guy in Spartan racing who wound up getting–I think he got his trophy or his winning stripped after a race because he thought he was supplementing with DHA, at least this is what he said, and he was taking DHEA, which is far different.
 And DHEA is actually really interesting.
 I actually have an article coming out soon about DHEA, and this guy named Ray Peat, who's kind of like a fringe online anti-aging guru who is very bullish on using a stack of DHEA, pregnenolone, and progesterone as what he calls like the three youth hormone stack with progesterone being the basic hormone of adaptation and resistance to stress.

 Pregnenolone, being a really good precursor for progesterone, but also having a lot of youth-associated protective properties.
-And then, DHEA is one that recently has been studied and shown specifically in combination with something like metformin to really be something that because the declining is very significant similar to NAD with age, supplementation with DHEA like taking 25, 50 milligrams of DHEA on a daily basis seems to do a really good job putting the brakes on aging, so to speak, and just increasing vitality and drive in a pretty cool way overall.
+And then, DHEA is one that recently has been studied and shown specifically in combination with something like metformin to really be something that because the declining is very significant similar to NAD with age, supplementation with DHEA like taking 25, 50 milligrams of DHEA on a daily basis seems to do a really good job putting the brakes on aging, so to speak, and just increasing vitality and libido in a pretty cool way overall.
 But of course, that's one of the reasons it's also banned by WADA, by USADA.
 They'll take you if you're doing like a UFC fight, obviously, that'd be something that would be banned for you to take.

 But it's also problematic because athletes have a higher turnover of cholesterols and fatty acids.
 They see a steeper rise or steeper drop in DHEA levels with time.
 And by the time those folks are about 80, their DHEA levels are like 90% lower than what they were in young adulthood.
-And that's where you see a lot of the effects of things like–everything from lower drive to sarcopenia or muscle loss, to a drop in bone density.
+And that's where you see a lot of the effects of things like–everything from lower libido to sarcopenia or muscle loss, to a drop in bone density.
 Low concentrations of DHEA are associated with like immunosenescence, with osteoporosis, with physical frailty.
 And so, it's a real key to longevity, but of course, it's again problematic for people who can't actually supplement with it.

 Now, here's my main tip for you is that your body uses cholesterol to make DHEA.
 So, I mean, anytime you're eating a diet that's wide in a variety of healthy fats like coconut milk and coconut oil, and an organic grass-fed, grass-finished butter, flaxseed powder, chia seed slurries, olive oil, extra virgin olive oil, a Weston A. Price type of diet approach, that's one thing.
 Another one that's interesting is ashwagandha, although you need to be careful with it because a lot of–studies have shown that a lot of these Indian ayurvedic herbs tend to be tainted with things like metals and other toxins.
 So, you need to be careful of your source.
 There are some companies out there like Gaia Herbs that do good sourcing of these type of compounds.

 But ashwagandha has been shown in studies to be able to naturally increase DHEA levels.
 There was one double-blind, randomized, placebo-controlled style or trial that they did where folks were taking about a 300-milligram capsule of ashwagandha a couple of times a day, and they saw a pretty significant decrease in their perceived stress scores, but then they also saw a bump up specifically in DHEA.
 And so, ashwagandha might be one to look into.
 Last I checked, that's not something that was banned.
 And there are some other herbs that have been looked into for DHEA.
 Maca is another one.
-And that's also just a really cool powder overall for just overall muscle gain, drive, and energy level.
+And that's also just a really cool powder overall for just overall muscle gain, libido, and energy level.
 So, maca would be one you could add to a little smoothie.

 Wild yam is something that's been looked into as a potential precursor for DHEA because it's high in something called diosgenin, which your body can turn into things like progesterone or DHEA.
 So, wild yam root or wild yam extract could be another one to look into.
 And then, finally, rhodiola, which is one of these adaptogenic herbs.
 That's one that's also been associated with a slight uptick in DHEA.
 So, you could look into some of these so-called adaptogens like ashwagandha, or maca, or rhodiola, and then also a diet that's adequate in fats and fatty acids.
 That's where I'd start with kind of a natural bump in DHEA.
 So, I hope that's helpful.